Wind instrument repair

 Recommended Procedure

-Most instruments can be tested while fully assembled; the following instructions assume this setup.
+Most instruments can be tested while fully assemble.
 Individual instrument components may also be tested separately if desired.

 Before connecting the Windwright to an instrument: